kmacdonald06/ai-openscale-icp/tutorial-adv.md

   ![Transaction list](images/transaction_list_cr.png)

-You will be taken to the **Explainability** tab, where you will now see an explanation of how the model arrived at its conclusion, including how confident the model was, the factors that contributed to the confidence level, and the attributes fed to the model.
+You will now see an explanation of how the model arrived at its conclusion, including how confident the model was, the factors that contributed to the confidence level, and the attributes fed to the model.

   ![View Transaction](images/view_transaction_cr.png)